-- Studies utilizing recombinant DNA or potentially infectious microorganisms in the course of their research, but not for direct and deliberate transfer into humans, may require approval from the IBC prior to initiation of the experiment; however, this approval is not required for final IRB approval.
+- Studies utilizing recombinant DNA or potentially infectious microorganisms in the course of their research, but not for direct and deliberate transfer into humans, may require approval from the IBC before initiation of the experiment; however, this approval is not required for final IRB approval.

 The Radiation Safety Committee (RSC) is a component within EHS.

-For Veterans Administration (VA) research, the Research and Development Committee has the responsibility for oversight of the local research program as defined in VHA Handbook 1200.01.
-The Veterans Administration (VA) Research and Development Committee has delegated its responsibility to conduct scientific review to the IRB.
-The Research & Development Committee must review and approve all Veterans Administration research and must also review and approve all modifications including those related to biosafety or radiation safety.
+For Veterans Affairs (VA) research, the Research and Development Committee has the responsibility for oversight of the local research program as defined in VHA Handbook 1200.01.
+The VA Research and Development Committee has delegated its responsibility to conduct scientific review to the IRB.
+The Research and Development Committee must review and approve all Veterans Affairs research and must review and approve all modifications, including those related to biosafety or radiation safety.